supervisely-ecosystem/export-pointcloud-episode/README.md

 ## Overview

-Export Supervisely pointcloud episodes project or dataset
+Export Supervisely pointcloud episodes project or dataset.
+You can learn more about format and its structure by reading [documentation](https://docs.supervise.ly/data-organization/00_ann_format_navi/07_supervisely_format_pointcloud_episode).

+Backward compatible with [`Import pointcloud episodes`](https://ecosystem.supervise.ly/apps/import-pointcloud-episode) app

 # How To Run